QuentinRa/blog.quentinra.dev/cyber/server/web/fuzz/index.md

 **Two ingredients are required**.
 First, a **wordlist**, basically a list of values to test.
 Some tools can take more than one, such as when you try to bruteforce with both a list of usernames, and a list of passwords

 The second is a **URL**.
 For instance, `example.com`.
-Fuzzers will allow you to place where in the URL you want something to be injected.
-For instance,
+Fuzzers will allow you to place where in the URL you want something to be injected using FUZZ

 * Guessing a subdomain? `FUZZ.example.com`
 * Forced browsing? `example.com/FUZZ`
 * Find Insecure Direct Object References? `example.com?id=FUZZ`
 * ...

+> FUZZ will be replaced with the values in the wordlist, one-by-one.
 </div></div>

 <hr class="sl">